catholicmelb/parish-handbook/docs/contents/9-archdiocese-agencies.md

 ## Aboriginal Catholic Ministry

 Since its beginnings in the 1980s, Aboriginal Catholic Ministry for Victoria (ACM) has been a vibrant ministry committed to ensuring Aboriginal and Torres Strait Islander peoples hold their rightful place in the Church and the wider community.
-The ministry's work is vast and includes providing support and pastoral and spiritual care to Aboriginal and Torres Strait Islander peoples, educating the wider community and working towards achieving real and lasting reconciliation.
+The ministry’s work is vast and includes providing support and pastoral and spiritual care to Aboriginal and Torres Strait Islander peoples, educating the wider community and working towards achieving real and lasting reconciliation.
 Inspired by the Gospel, ACM is committed to the dignity of each person, open hospitality, truth-telling about dispossession, and being a place of connection—working for reconciliation in partnership with those who believe that there can be an alternative to the present order.

 Aboriginal Catholic Ministry is based at 434 St Georges Road, Thornbury.